 It would be a shame if you don't experience a proper Chinese foot massage for fear of being approached with offers of the wrong thing (often termed the "Happy Endings" massage).
 Typically, massage or beauty parlors that give more than just massages or haircuts are staffed with a large number of young women wearing revealing attire that isn’t suitable for massage or haircuts.

 Karaoke Bars and Entertainment Clubs

-I think it goes without saying that prostitution is a sad and horrible occupation.
-It is important to remember that these girls probably did not end up as a prostitute by choice.
+Some of the women (and sometimes young girls) probably did not end up as a prostitute by choice.
 Many are sold or kidnapped and then forced to work as prostitutes.
 Often, they come into cities from the countryside on promises of decent jobs as waitresses and then have no way of returning home once they realize what is expected of them.
-Demand for girls is, of course, an essential part of the problem.
-No one is going to single-handedly end prostitution but think very hard if you are even considering engaging in this illegal and risky sex.
-Despite the obvious health risks, you are very likely taking advantage of a girl who was forced into prostitution and is getting little, if any, of the fee you pay.

 Demand for prostitutes is, of course, an essential part of the problem and visitors need to be aware of the dark side of prostitution—STDs, sex trafficking as an illegal industry, and the unfortunate victims... the women.